Moving to California: Thoughts and Reflections After 10 Years in the UK

 I never regretted my decision.
 I went abroad to study, and actively encourage others to study, travel, volunteer, or live abroad (thoughtfully) if they can.
 Exposure to other cultures and ways of thinking is invaluable.
 In hindsight, if you go through it, university will appear as a phase in your life so rich with opportunity, you should never waste it living someone else’s (failed) dreams and ambitions.

-And so university started, but it was not an enjoyable time for me personally.
-My mother passed away, as did two of my dear grandparents.
+And so university started, but it was not an enjoyable time on a personal level.
+My mother soon passed away, as did two of my dear grandparents.
 When my dad and I stepped off the plane to visit my campus, Northern Rock went under in the first signs of the subprime mortgage crisis in the US.
-News reports turned grim, as did the economy soon after, and business after business shuttered in the city.
+The news turned grim, as did the economy soon after, and business after business shuttered in the city.
 The iPhone came out that year.
-I wanted one so badly at the time, but just couldn’t have one as a student.
+I coveted one at the time, but just couldn’t afford one for years until I got my first job.
 Jobs were scarce, unemployment was high across Europe, and most students were warned there wouldn’t be jobs for them after graduation.

 My break into the world of work happened because of Twitter and Facebook.
 Those of us in universities in 2007 had Facebook (thanks, ac.uk email address!), along with a few other early adopters.
 In 2010, my first and proudest achievement at work was to build a Facebook game that brought in around 20,000 users.
-The number shocked us, as we had no idea how many people were even on it and taking it seriously.
-Momentous as it was back then, it would now count as a tiny growth hack done by the intern.
-It was an early sign of what is now fact: long-term jobs and job security are gone, and if you don’t adapt and learn new things regularly, your skills will be obsolete pretty fast.
+The number shocked us, as we had no idea how many users there were active in the UK and taking it seriously.
+Momentous as it was then, interns would probably code it in an afternoon.
+It was an early sign of what is now indisputable: long-term jobs and job security are gone, and if you don’t adapt and learn new things regularly, your skills will be obsolete pretty fast.

 Fast forward ten years later.